International Tiger Day: when is it and what to know?

 Impacted by hunting and illegal wildlife trade, human conflict, prey loss and habitat loss, tigers have been on the brink of extinction.
 International events like Global Tiger Day go a long way to raise awareness for tiger conservation efforts.

 Tiger populations have been rising thanks to conservation efforts in large part due to the work of charities and other organisations, as well as International Tiger Day, but the species still needs support.
 Wild tiger numbers are still only a fraction of what they once were.
-It’s reported that there are currently only around 3,900 tigers in the wild, and the initial goal of conservationists is to raise this to 6,000.
+In 2022, it’s reported that there are currently only around 3,900 tigers in the wild, and the initial goal of conservationists is to raise this to 6,000.

 Amur tiger at Marwell Zoo yawning, showing large teeth